golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-stream.md

 Your MagTag will immediately recognize the change and display a message.

 Settings can be adjusted from the project, blueprint, or device level.
 Try adjusting this value from the device-view Settings tab.
 Also notice that the state of the settings synchronization is reported in the summary page for your device.

-## Continued Learning
+### Continued Learning

 The Query Builder found in the LightDB Stream view of the Golioth Console is a powerful tool for visualizing your incoming data and for testing how the data you collect will be used.
 You can see [our post on Query Builder](https://blog.golioth.io/prototype-your-data-outputs-with-the-golioth-query-builder/) to learn more about this feature.

+## Challenge: Modifying Stream

+* Find the source files for Stream.
+* Modify the JSON message going back to the Golioth cloud
+* Recompile/reflash -- Try leaving off the `-p` command for a faster recompile.

+### Questions:
+1. What are the inputs to send data to the Stream API?
+2. How do you format sensor data to send to the Stream API?